 I anticipate using it with great success throughout middle school and probably high school as well.

-While we have used Right Start, Singapore, and now Live Online Math, for our main math curriculum, we have supplemented with some really fun math resources over the years.
+While we have used Right Start, Singapore, and now Live Online Math, for our main math curriculum, we have supplemented it with some really fun math resources over the years.

 Below are some great additional math resources: